16 December 2020 | By: Heather Eng, Senior Marketing Manager

 How can you create a customer-centric marketing strategy?

 If you’re looking to create a customer-centric marketing strategy, like the brands above, consider these key steps:

 Approach the customer journey as a series of cycles.

-By taking a full-funnel approach, and understanding that customers may be in any stage of the journey, find opportunities to appeal to various stages at each touchpoint—like taking a creative approach to branding on traditionally lower-funnel touchpoints, and ensuring there are call-to-actions (CTAs) or product information on upper-funnel engagements.
-By offering a positive experience, each touchpoint is an opportunity to inspire discovery, consideration, purchase, loyalty—or all of the above.
+By taking a full-funnel approach, and understanding that customers may be in any stage of the journey, find opportunities to appeal to various stages at each touch point – like taking a creative approach to branding on traditionally lower-funnel touchpoints, and ensuring there are call-to-actions (CTAs) or product information on upper-funnel engagements.
+By offering a positive experience, each touchpoint is an opportunity to inspire discovery, consideration, purchase, loyalty – or all of the above.

-Having a multi-dimensional understanding of your audience is key to crafting messaging and creative that resonates; understand who your customers are, beyond demographics, and how they engage with your product.
+Having a multi-dimensional understanding of your audience is key to crafting messaging and creatives that resonate; understand who your customers are, beyond demographics, and how they engage with your product.
 Going back to the Bacardi example, the company wasn’t only trying to reach consumers between a specific age range in set locations.
 Bacardi sought to engage new and experienced whisky drinkers who appreciated craft and luxury, and devised an experience that would appeal to them.

 Offer value at every interaction.

-Measure and optimize.
+Measure and optimise.

 1–2 Salesforce, State of the Connected Customer, Third Edition, 2019.